FormulaicSquid/Scripts/Youtube-playlist-to-Spotify/README.md

 # Convert a Youtube Playlist to a Spotify Playlist

-This script solves a very niche problem of converting a YouTube playlist to a Spotify playlist.
+This script solves a very niche problem of converting YouTube playlists to Spotify playlists.
-It uses a csv file containing the details of the videos in a Youtube playlist and the Spotify Web API to search for the corresponding Spotify tracks and add them to a new playlist.
+It uses a csv file containing the details of the videos in multiple YouTube playlists and the Spotify Web API to search for the corresponding Spotify tracks and add them to new playlists.

 ## Getting the CSV with the Youtube Playlist